-If the aim is to demonstrate non-inferior efficacy, the selected reference regimen must enable a proper definition of the non-inferiority margin.
+If the aim is to demonstrate non-inferiority, the assumption of constancy is of importance.
+The selected reference regimen must enable a proper definition of the non-inferiority margin.
 In most cases, this would require that randomized well-controlled studies have shown the superiority of the selected reference vs. control.
-Please also refer to 7.6.4.
+Please also refer to Section 7.6.4.

-Amongst best available references, regimens with similar cycle lengths should be prioritised as it facilitates the identical scheduling of tumour assessments.
+Amongst best available references, regimens with similar cycle lengths should be prioritised as this facilitates the identical scheduling of tumour assessments.
 If the objective is not to improve tolerability and toxicity, a regimen with similar expected toxicity to the experimental regimen is also preferred.
 This might also make the conduct of the study under double-blind conditions possible, a design recommended whenever adverse reactions do not make attempts to blind the study futile.
 In add-on studies (to an active reference or BSC), placebo is also recommended whenever meaningful.

-In some cases there is no well documented reference regimen, even though patients in clinical practice are treated with certain regimens.
-Even though BSC is acceptable in these cases, an active comparator, documented e.g. in terms of response rate, is often preferable.
+In some cases, there is no well documented reference regimen, even though patients in clinical practice are treated with certain regimens.
+Even though BSC is acceptable in these cases, a comparator with highest level of evidence of treatments effects, documented e.g. in terms of response rate, is often preferable.
 If a single reference regimen cannot be defined, investigator's best choice is an option.
-In these cases reference regimens with low toxicity are favoured and superiority in terms of patient relevant endpoints should be demonstrated.
+In these cases, reference regimens with low toxicity are favoured and superiority in terms of patient relevant endpoints should be demonstrated.